tfeng/collection/README.md

 Return in an array all elements that make the `callback` function return `true`.
 The callback function should be of the form `function(v) { ... }`.

+*Return:* An array of elements for which the callback function returns `true`.

 ```node
 > v.filter(function(v){return v%2==0});
 [ 2, 4 ]